MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod2_Lab1_IngestData.md

 # Approximate Time to Complete - 45 minutes

-# Familiarize yourself with Customer Insights
+# Familiarize yourself with Customer Insights - Data

-In this task, you will explore the pre-configured Demo environment to familiarize yourself with Customer Insights Hub.
+In this task, you will explore the pre-configured Demo environment to familiarize yourself with Customer Insights - Data.

-1. Sign in to Customer Insights at https://home.ci.ai.dynamics.com if you are not already signed in.
+1. Sign in to Customer Insights - Data at https://home.ci.ai.dynamics.com if you are not already signed in.

 2. In the Environment selector in the top right-hand corner, select the **Retail Demo** environment.